Placeholder-Software/wasmbox/docs/reference/editor/import.md

 ## 2. Initialisation

 If `Preinitialization` is ticked the WASM will be processed through [Wizer](https://github.com/bytecodealliance/wizer).
 Wizer instantiates your WebAssembly module, executes its initialization function, and then snapshots the initialized state out into a new WebAssembly module.
+This allows one-off initialization to be done now, instead of when the module is loaded at runtime.

 :::caution